uyjulian/ed8pkg2glb/README.md

 Some or all files from this platform are known to not work.

+## Locating .pkg files from the game

+### Steam
+Open Steam, select the "Library" tab, select the targeted game from the left hand side bar, click on the gear icon (Manage) on the right, then go to "Manage->Browse local files".
+A file browser window will open showing the files related to the game.
+If you do not see any `.pkg` files, see the section "Extracting a .pkg file from an outer archive" for details on extracting `.pkg` files.

 ## Extracting a .pkg file from an outer archive

 ### PSARC (PS3/PSVita/PS4)